Cleveland Way - Kildale to Swainby (★★★★★)

 After moving up to the north for work, I found myself living roughly halfway between Darlington and Middlesborough.

-Before moving up, I had head much about national parks such as the Lake District, the Peak District and the Yorkshire Dales - but the North Yorkshire Moors was a relative unknown.
+Before moving up, I had head much about National Parks such as the Lake District, the Peak District and the Yorkshire Dales - but the North Yorkshire Moors was a relative unknown.

 But one day - while looking over a map, to see what I could explore of the area - I noted some train stations heading out through the Moors, and figured that it was time for me to go for an explore.